Call Russell Matson (781)380-7730 24 hours a day

 photo credit: versageek

-Juries are often sympathetic to people who are pulled over at a road block because they have done nothing wrong.
-Anybody can be driving down the street and have had 1 or 2 drinks and can be pulled over.
-In these cases, many officers will arrest anyone with a slight amount of alcohol on their breath, just because they were randomly stopped.
-Jurors certainly don’t want to be in that position.
+I also think that juryís may be sympathetic to people who are pulled over at a road block because they have done nothing wrong.
+Aybody can be driving down the street and have had 1 or 2 drinks and can be pulled over.
+Many officers will arrest anyone with a slight amount of alcohol on their breath and jurors certainly donít want to be in that position.

 There is an open question as to whether these road block cases are an effective way to deal with drunk driving at all.
 Is this really the best use of police resources to benefit public safety?